DUI Cases in Pasco County

 Finding a DUI Lawyer in Pasco County, FL

-After an arrest for DUI in Pasco County, then contact an experienced criminal defense attorney at the Sammis Law Firm.
+After an arrest for DUI under either theory in Pasco County, contact an experienced criminal defense attorney at the Sammis Law Firm.
 We fight charges of driving under the influence of alcohol or drugs throughout the county.
 Whether your case is being prosecuted at the courthouse in New Port Richey or Dade City, we can help.

 From our offices in New Port Richey, our attorneys represent clients after an arrest for DUI by one of the five (5) law enforcement agencies in Pasco County including:

 - Pasco Sheriff’s Office

 - Dade City Police Department